Herrminator/pynoser-classic-docker/README.md

 # pynoser-classic-docker
 Sample docker runtime-configuration for PyNoser classic (pynoser-proto)

+Last tested with real-life data on Dec.
+28, 2023.

 # TL;DR
-First run init.sh!
+First run `init.sh`!
 This will create some required symlinks.
 Then either restore existing data (see `tmp/restore`) or run `pynoser-new` after starting the containers.

 # Motivation
-PyNoser was *not* written with docker in mind.
+PyNoser was **not** written with docker in mind.
 In fact, it was written more than 17 years ago, when docker wasn't even on the horizon.

 So, PyNoser is a kind of complex arrangement of Django apps and scripts, combined